The research program in transportation planning and operations is broadly focused in three areas:

 Accessibility as a participatory planning tool

 CTD researchers have been collaborating with MIT to test a web-based, interactive approach to engage citizens in local planning of their transport solutions.
 The approach, named CoAXs (Collaborative Accessibility-Based Stakeholder Engagement for Public Transportation Planning) was tested during four workshops that were held in Pretoria during 2018.
-The results indicated that while it holds promise, further tailoring of the interface is needed to improve its responsiveness to the concerns of local communities.
-CoAXs is simultaneously being tested in other cities, including Bogota (Columbia) and Concepcion (Chile).
+Similar workshops held in Bogota (Columbia) and Concepcion (Chile) have delivered insight into how collaborative techniques can be scaled up to provide wider impacts to communities during the planning process.

 Mobility and access in African cities